humdrum-tools/vhv-documentation/interface/toolbar/index.md

 {% include_relative style-local.html %}

-A toolbar for quick access of basic display, editing and data-processing functions is found in the upper right-hand corner of the VHV window:
+A toolbar for quick access to basic display, editing, searching and data-processing funcionality sits at the upper right-hand corner of the VHV window:

 {% include image.html
 	file="toolbar.png"